title: “Fasting for Muscle Gain: The Science-Backed Guide”

 Insulin Sensitivity: The Nutrient Partitioning Game-Changer

 This might be the most underrated benefit of strategic fasting for muscle gain.
 By improving insulin sensitivity, you’re essentially reprogramming your body to shuttle nutrients directly to muscle tissue instead of storing them as fat.
+This is a textbook application of the Tony Huge Laws of Biochemistry Physics – you’re manipulating hormonal signaling to dictate nutrient fate.

 I’ve measured this with continuous glucose monitors during different feeding protocols.
 The difference in nutrient partitioning between a fasted individual and someone who’s been eating every 3 hours is night and day.
+For a deeper dive into insulin management, see my article on SLIN Pills: The Insulin-Optimizing “Cheat Code”.

 Strategic Fasting Protocols for Muscle Gain